sam-morin/nottbox/README.md

 SSH into your Unifi device (this must be enabled explicitly within the web management portal)

-### Automated install script.
+### Install script.
 This will install Nottbox as a service and start the `nottbox` service.
 Params (included by default, remove from command to disable/negate the below options):
 <ul>
     <li>-e : enable the service</li>